Attorneys Fighting For Victims Of Medical Negligence Across Illinois

 Here is the basic Illinois medical malpractice statute of limitations:

-- Within two years of the date of injury or death or the date on which the plaintiff knew, or should have known, of the link between malpractice and injuries / death, but not more than 4 years from the date of injury or death.
+- Within two years of the date of injury or death or the date on which the plaintiff knew, or should have known, of the link between malpractice and injuries / death, but not more than four years from the date of injury or death.

 - Within eight years of the date on which the malpractice occurred if the victim was under 18 at the time, but no later than the victim’s 22nd birthday.

-Because plaintiffs are barred from filing lawsuits and recovering damages beyond the statute of limitations, we strongly encourage anyone with a potential claim to consult a Chicago medical malpractice attorney at Power Rogers as soon as possible.
+Because plaintiffs are barred from filing lawsuits and recovering damages beyond the statute of limitations, we strongly encourage anyone with a potential claim to consult our firm as soon as possible.

 Who Can You Sue For Medical Malpractice?